digital-asset/daml-finance/docs/source/concepts/settlement.rst

 In the :ref:`Allocation <type-daml-finance-interface-settlement-types-allocation-46483>` step, the
 sender acknowledges the transfer and determines how to send the holding.
-This is usually done by allocating with a :ref:`Pledge <constr-daml-finance-interface-settlement-types-pledge-99803>` of the sender's existing holding (which has the correct instrument and amount) at the custodian.
+This is usually done by allocating with a :ref:`Pledge <constr-daml-finance-interface-settlement-types-pledge-99803>` of the sender's existing holding (which has the correct instrument quantity) at the custodian.
 When the sender is also the custodian, the instruction can be allocated with :ref:`CreditReceiver <constr-daml-finance-interface-settlement-types-creditreceiver-50700>`.
 In this case, a new holding is directly credited into the receiver's account.

 In the :ref:`Approval <type-daml-finance-interface-settlement-types-approval-84286>` step, the
 receiver acknowledges the transfer and determines how to receive the holding.
-This is usually done approving with a
+This is usually done by approving with
 :ref:`TakeDelivery <constr-daml-finance-interface-settlement-types-takedelivery-14079>` to one of
 the receiver's accounts at the custodian.
 When the receiver is also the incoming holding's custodian, the instruction can be approved with